 Discover flowers to pick in April.

 Continue to weed, water, and nurture your hardy annual seedlings, and prick out and pot on half-hardy annual seedlings.
 Plant out sweet peas, up trellis or a wigwam.
 Discover how to create a sweet pea wigwam.

 Discover flowers to pick in May.

 Now that the danger of frost has passed, plant out half-hardy annuals and dahlias – and protect them against slugs.
-Water, and deadhead annuals that are flowering now.
+Water, and deadhead annuals that are flowering now – our experts have tested a range of secateurs, so if you need a new pair you can buy in confidence.
 It’s also time to sow biennials, brilliant for providing in spring and early summer next year.

 Discover flowers to pick in June.

 Continue to water and weed your plot.
 Deadhead to encourage more blooms.
 You can also continue to sow biennials.
 Feed dahlias to encourage lots of flowers later in the season.

 Keep deadheading and watering.
 Continue to feed your dahlias and create earwig traps to protect the flowers.

 September is a good month for sowing hardy annuals – the soil is still warm, and plants will flower earlier than spring-sown ones.
 You can also plant daffodil bulbs and sow sweet peas.
 If you have lots of bulbs to plant, you might find our guide to tried and tested bulb planters helpful.
 You could also save seed for sowing next year.

 Discover flowers to pick in September.